voder-ai/create-fastify-ts/user-docs/testing.md

   - `% Funcs`: Functions and methods.
   - `% Lines`: Line coverage.

-The template configures global thresholds (in `vitest.config.mts`) so that coverage must stay around or above 80% for each metric.
+The template configures global thresholds (in `vitest.config.mts`) so that coverage must stay around or above 90% for statements/lines/functions and high 70s for branches.
 You can adjust these thresholds over time if you add new code with appropriate tests.

 ## Recommended workflow